 In addition, no other person—such as a health care agent, attorney-in-fact, or conservator—may make a request for aid-in-dying medication on behalf of the patient.

-You can read the full text of New Jersey’s Aid in Dying for the Terminally Ill Act on the New Jersey legislature’s website.
+You can read the full text of New Jersey's Medical Aid in Dying for the Terminally Ill Act on the New Jersey legislature's website.
+(See N.J.
+Statutes §§ 26:16-1 and following.)

 To find out more about the history and current status of death with dignity laws in the United States, visit the website of the Death With Dignity National Center.